A model of light dark matter and dark radiation: Conclusion and Discussion

 Finally we note the dark-axion of our model becomes the QCD axion of the DFSZ model, solving the strong CP problem, if we identify the electroweak-singlet PQ field as the composite of decuplet dark-quarks, provided that the Higgs doublets $\varphi_u$ and $\varphi_d$ of the DFSZ model are also composite of additional dark-quarks and the confining scale $\Lambda$ is as high as the allowed PQ scale, $\Lambda\sim 10^9-10^{12}~{\rm GeV}$.

 \acknowledgments I would like to thank Ki Young Choi, Anson Hook, Du Hwan Kim, Jihn E. Kim, Tae Hyun Jung, Matt Reece, Josh Ruderman and Tommi Tenkanen for useful conversations.
 The author is especially grateful to Kwang Sik Jeong and Chang Sub Shin for valuable discussions and also to the CERN Theory group for the hospitality during his participation at the CERN-Korea TH institute, where this work was initiated.
-This research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2017R1D1A1B06033701).
+This work was supported by a 2-Year Research Grant of Pusan National University.